The Jordan algebra of complex symmetric operators: Introduction

-The class of CSOs is surprisingly large and includes the normal operators, the binormal operators, the Hankel operators, the truncated Toeplitz operators, and many integral operators.
-Since \cite{Gar06}, the study of CSOs has received much attention, and many significant results have been obtained (see \cite{GarPoor13,Gar07,Gar09,Gar10,Wogen07,GuoJiZhu,GuoZhu,ZhuMA,ZhuLiT} for references).
-In particular, CSOs are closely related to the study of truncated Toeplitz operators, which was initiated in Sarason's seminal paper \cite{Sarason}.
+The term ``symmetric" stems from the fact that an operator is complex symmetric if and only if there is an orthonormal basis $\{e_i\}$ of $\cH$ such that $\la Te_i,e_j\ra=\la Te_j,e_i\ra$ for all $i,j$, that is, $T$ can be written as a (complex) symmetric matrix relative to $\{e_i\}$.
+Following Garcia and Wogen \cite{Gar09}, we let $\SH$ denote the collection of c.s. operators on $\cH$.
+Many important examples of c.s. operators have been identified, such as normal operators, binormal operators, Hankel operators, truncated Toeplitz operators, certain partial isometries, weighted shifts, composition operators and many integral operators (see \cite{Gar06,Gar07,Gar09,Noor,Maofa}).

+The study of abstract c.s. operators, initiated in \cite{Gar06,Gar07}, is relatively new, although it has classical roots in the work on automorphic functions \cite{Hua}, projective geometry \cite{Jacobson}, quadratic forms \cite{Schur}, symplectic geometry \cite{Siegel}, function theory \cite{Takagi} and extension theory of differential operators \cite{Glazman}.
+People's current interest in c.s. operators are chiefly inspired by many interesting results of Garcia, Putinar and Wogen \cite{Gar06,Gar07,Gar09} concerning the structure of c.s. operators as well as their connections to concrete operators \cite{Clark,Gar2007,Foguel} and applications to mathematics physics \cite{Gar14,Putinar,Prodan}.
+In particular, the study of c.s. operators is closely related to that of truncated Toeplitz operators, which was initiated in Sarason's seminal paper \cite{Sarason}.
 In their recent paper \cite{Bercov}, Bercovici and Timotin showed that truncated Toeplitz operators can be characterized by a collection of complex symmetries.

-Recently some efforts have been devoted to the study of the algebraic aspect of CSOs.
-The main motivation lies in the need to develop the structure theory of CSOs.
-Since there have been many important applications of $C^*$-algebraic techniques to operator theory (e.g., \cite{BDF,Voicu,hadwin}), it is natural to ask whether one can introduce algebraic tools in the study of CSOs.
-In fact, the algebraic approach has lead to some progresses.
-Among other things, we mention that certain connections between complex symmetric operators and anti-automorphisms of singly generated $C^*$-algebras are established in \cite{GuoJiZhu}.
-Furthermore, a general answer to the norm closure problem for CSOs was provided in \cite{ZhuMA} which relies on an intensive analysis of singly generated $C^*$-algebras.